nwspk/lcpt_twitter_bot/README.md

 - **interval**: an integer, the amount of minutes between posting tweets. eg. `60`
 - **raindrop_tag**: a string, only library items with this tag will be selected in the Raindrop collection. eg. `'post-to-twitter'`
 - **tweet_format**: a string, the content of the tweet with placeholders with the library item attributes.
+- **default_image_url**: a string, the link to the image to display with the tweet if the library item doesn't have a corresponding image.
+The image will be reframed by twitter.

 ### Tweet format